 Road traffic dominant source of pollution

 Road traffic is the dominant local source of air pollution in Norway, especially due to the widespread use of studded tires during the winter months.
 A car with studded tyres produces up to 100 times more particulate matter than a car with regular tyres.

 Other important sources are industrial emissions and long-range transport of pollution from other European countries.
-As shown in the three figures below, long- range transboundary pollution is still a major pressure in the Norwegian environment as the domestic emissions only contributes to a smaller part of the deposition.
+As shown in the three figures below, long- range transboundary pollution is still a major pressure in the Norwegian environment.